nakiikana/3D-Model-Viewer/README.md

 ## Contact

-If you have any questions or feedback, feel free to contact us at pouretudieretleisure@gmail.com
+If you have any questions or feedback, feel free to contact me at pouretudieretleisure@gmail.com